List of 9-1-1 characters: Henrietta Wilson

 Henrietta "Hen" Wilson (Aisha Hinds) is a firefighter & paramedic at Station 118.
 Originally a pharmaceutical representative, she left that job and joined the LAFD as a paramedic after saving her life coach with CPR.
 She was accepted at Station 118, but like Chimney, was met with prejudice and sexism from the captain and teammates.
 She became partners and close friends with Chimney due to their shared experiences of being minorities within the house.
 Hen had also met and befriended police sergeant, Athena Grant, who helped encourage her to stand up for herself within the firehouse.
 She was originally in an emotionally abusive relationship with Eva, who was a drug addict.
 Eva was then imprisoned, and Hen met Karen (via a blind date Chimney set up) and later married her.
 They have an adopted son named Denny, who is the biological son of Eva.

 After Eva's release from prison, Hen cheated on Karen with her.
 This gave Eva a reason to try to get custody of Denny, claiming Hen's infidelity proved that her household was unfit for her son.

 In Season 3, Hen decides to apply to medical school and is accepted but is unable to fully balance her hectic school schedule with her paramedic job and her family life, and fails a critical examination.
 She is allowed to return to medical school, but eventually quits in Season 6, preferring to remain a paramedic.
 In Bobby's absence, she is Interim Captain.

 At the start of the seventh season, the 118 responded to a vehicular collision, where Hen was acting captain while Bobby was away.
 An intoxicated young man caused the crash and Hen offered medical treatment, but the man refused, leading him to die of his injuries.
 Hen and Karen later foster their second child, a young girl named Mara Driskell.
 In the beginning, Mara has trouble adjusting and acts out, which makes the couple almost consider removing her.
 But Hen ultimately decides to not give up on her and they find out both of Mara's parents died on the same night due to an overdose.
-After showing her they won't give up on her and they care, Mara starts enjoying her new home.
+After showing her they will not give up on her and they care, Mara starts enjoying her new home.
 Hen and Karen decide to adopt Mara, but their application is blocked and their fostering license is revoked.
-It's revealed that the man who refused medical treatment and later died ended up being the son of Councilwoman Olivia Ortiz, who was angered at Hen for letting her son die.
+It is revealed that the man who refused medical treatment and later died ended up being the son of Councilwoman Olivia Ortiz, who was angered at Hen for letting her son die.
 In the eighth season, Hen is able to expose Ortiz for her corruption, allowing her and Karen to re-assume custody of Mara and have their foster license reinstated.